More About Torres del Paine Treks

 When to Go

 Patagonia is – for inhabitants of the northern hemisphere – a winter destination.
-It’s trails and hikes are accessible from October through March, but the peak season is December through February.
-If you’d prefer to see fewer people and don’t mind potentially harsher weather, then we recommend looking at October/November or March.
+It’s trails and hikes are accessible from October through April, but the peak season is December through February.
+If you’d prefer to see fewer people and don’t mind potentially harsher weather, then we recommend looking at October/November or March/April.
 If you’d prefer better weather and don’t mind seeing more people, then December-February is a great choice.
 Either way, you’re in for an incredible adventure!

 Choosing the right trip